FSHAA, RHAD Director and Head Audiologist

 My primary role is running the business side of Hearing Healthcare Centre.
 My background is IT and business, and I’ve been busy updating all of our computer systems to make life a lot easier for all of us.
 When I first started, I spent a lot of time in reception and I got to know our clients very well.
 Even though I’m behind the scenes more these days, I still like going into reception to chat to everyone.
 I am also fully qualified as an Audiology Assistant which means I am able to answer more queries, and this will lead to a more efficient practice.
 My hobbies are clay pigeon shooting, Formula 1 motor racing and travelling, which goes hand-in-hand with my love of photography.
 I have a display book of my best photos in reception, so please feel free to have a look.
 They make great gifts, or perhaps buy one as a treat for yourself!
 Feel free to have a look at my My Portfolio.

-BSc (hons), RHAD Audiologist
+BSc (hons), RHAD Director and Audiologist

 I have been working in the world of Audiology for several years now, and I have managed to do a lot in that time.
 I spent four years at University College London (UCL), and obtained a BSc (Hons) degree in Audiology.
 I spent a year working with the Audiology department at Barnet and Chase farm NHS trust.
 I also spent time working with St.Ann’s hospital in north London in the paediatric audiology department.
 It was during this time that I got to work with a wide variety of people and share my knowledge to help both young and older people with their hearing.
 I gained experience treating tinnitus, balance problems and complex audiological issues.
 I then spent a year working in both NHS and Private Audiology.
 I decided quite quickly that the private sector was more to my suiting, as short appointment times and pressure to meet targets meant I couldn’t get to know my clients, and I often felt that I couldn’t provide a service they deserved.
 When the opportunity to work with Hearing Healthcare Centre arose, I snatched at it with both hands.
-Having been with the team at HHC for three years, I can honestly say the move has been the perfect fit for me.
+Having been with the team at HHC since 2014, I can honestly say the move has been the perfect fit for me.
 My hobbies include spending time with my wife and daughter, watching rugby, athletics, and formula 1.
 I have a Kayak which I take out on the river as often as I can.